‘Avengers: Endgame’ Theory — Thanos Will Destroy The Stones

 Warning: This article contains possible spoilers for Avengers: Endgame.

 The theory that the Avengers will time travel has always been around, but this new theory suggests why they get the push to do so.
-In the newest TV spot for the film, the heroes reunite with Thanos in what appears to be an epic takedown or an attempt of it, and it looks like the stones might already be gone.
-Once the battle with Thanos ensues anyway, the heroes who make it out of that fight alive will travel back to Earth and be greeted by Ant-Man who has just escaped the Quantum Realm.
+In the newest TV spot for the film, the heroes reunite with Thanos in what appears to be an epic takedown — or an attempt — and it looks like the stones might already be gone.
+Once the battle with Thanos is underway, the heroes who make it out of that fight alive will travel back to Earth and be greeted by Ant-Man, who has just escaped the Quantum Realm.

 This first battle with Thanos is set to take place within the first act of the film.
-As The Inquisitr previously reported, another theory suggested the Mad Titan would be taken down within the first 20 minutes of the film which could line up with this newly proposed plotline.
+As The Inquisitr previously reported, another theory suggested the Mad Titan would be taken down within the first 20 minutes of the film, which could line up with this newly proposed plotline.

 #AvengersEndgame theory explains how Marvel Studios should handle time travel:https://t.co/4CU7zxk46H pic.twitter.com/vmwswaX0gD